 A view of Manhattan's midtown skyline from Queens.
 Visible in this photograph are both the Empire State Building and Chrysler Building.

-Photograph of cars and pedestrians on Madison Avenue with a political banner for the New York Young Democratic Club hanging overhead.
+Photograph looking up Madison Avenue, north of 49th Street, full of cars and pedestrians with a political banner for the New York Young Democratic Club hanging overhead.

 Photograph of the East River and Manhattan's famous downtown skyline taken from Brooklyn.